ProgSoc/Docs/docs/projects/index.md

+---
+title: Projects
+summary: ProgSoc has a number of projects that are currently in development.
+These projects are open source and contributions are welcome.
+---

 # Projects

 ProgSoc has a number of projects that are currently in development.
 These projects are open source and contributions are welcome.